vikshab/C3Projects--bEtsy/README.md

         - DateTime the order was placed
         - Link to transition the order item to marked as shipped
         - The current status of the order ("pending", "paid", "complete", "cancelled")
-- View an individual order to see the user's:
+- View an individual order to see the user's: **Elia & Anita
     - Name
     - Email address
     - Mailing address